voxeltheater/voxel-case/README.md

 <img src="build-img/BOX ASSEMBLY.PNG" width="600"/>

-Cut the piano hinge to 4’-8”.
+Cut the piano hinge to `4’-8”`.
 Temporarily clamp the front to the case, line it up, and screw in the hinge between the two halves.

 <img src="build-img/BOX HINGE.PNG" width="600"/>

-Then bolt on the casters using (16) 5/16” x 1-¼” carriage bolts, (16) nuts, and (16) 5/16” washers.
+Then bolt on the casters using (16) `5/16” x 1-¼” carriage bolts`, (16) `5/16” nuts`, and (16) `5/16” washers`.

 <img src="build-img/BOX CASTERS.PNG" width="600"/>